tokenized/tokenized-sdk-example-react/README.md

 - `vaultId`: Id of the vault fufilling this activity
 - `memo`: String describing transaction (supplied by the trade initiating user)
 - `contract`: Optional object describing the contract
   - `name`: Name given to contract
 - `assets`: Array of assets related to event
   - `name`: Name of asset
   - `total`: Total `quantity` of authorized assets
-  - `delta`: Change in `quantity` of authorized assets due to this activity
+  - `delta`: Change in `quantity` of authorized assets due to this activity.
 - `activityEventType`: Object with `id` and `name` describing the type of the event
 - `activityEventStatus`: Object with `id` and `name` describing the status of the event
 - `counterParties`: Array of parties to a transaction (eg, 2 in the case of a trade)
   - `displayName`: User's name
   - `displayHandle`: User's paymail handle
   - `transfers`: Array of transferred assets
     - `direction`: "sent" or "received"
     - `quantity`: The transferred `quantity`